ennnbeee/ennnbeee.github.io/content/posts/Bulk-Adding-Device-Notes.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
+hero: /img/bulk-notes.png # image path/url
+excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---
 Ever had to add notes to Intune Managed Devices in bulk?
 Me either, well not until a few weeks ago when I needed an easy way to update the notes field on 100's of devices.